Tesoro-Dev/tesoro/README.md

 Blockfinex is a cryptocurrency trading and exchange platform built upon a lightning fast execution engine.
-For the ease of its users to use trading fee discounts, community rewards, community incentives, online payments etc. a native currency was proposed to be used within the exchange as well as to be utilized as a measure of online payments outside the exchange.
+For the ease of its users to use trading fee discounts, community rewards, community incentives, online payments etc. a new currency was proposed to be used within the exchange as well as to be utilized as a measure of online payments outside the exchange.

-Unlike a token issued using smart contracts where a handful of people take control of the supply, developers behind Blockfinex exchange decided to develop Tesoro (TSX) as its native cryptocurrency since its integral properties help users themselves participate in nurturing the blockchain thus bringing decentralization and fair distribution of supply to its network.
+Unlike a token issued using smart contracts where a handful of people take control of the supply, developers behind Blockfinex exchange decided to develop Tesoro (TSX) as a new cryptocurrency since its integral properties help users themselves participate in nurturing the blockchain thus bringing decentralization and fair distribution of supply to its network.